Degree of coverage and data quality

 All doctors who provide health care to patients with cancer are obliged to report to the Cancer Registry.
 This includes reporting to the Norwegian Registry of Brain and Spinal Cord Tumours.

 The coverage is low and far below both moderate (yellow) and good (green) goal attainment.
-None of the four health regions have achieved satisfactory goals.
-Increasing the reporting of clinical reports is therefore a focus area for the Norwegian Registry and the professional council in 2023.
+There is great variation between the health regions and the hospitals.
+The coverage rate has increased from 33.1 % in 2022, but is still too low.
+Increasing the reporting of the new clinical reports is one of the advisory board's main focus areas in 2024.

 Data quality